We are a very focused accounting firm – working exclusively with internationally operating clients.

 Relocation of expats

-As a consequence of our focus on internationally operating businesses, and especially those based abroad doing business in Malta, and as a result of our close involvement with the incoming employees – with regard to tax matters, visas, registrations with the authorities and the like, it was not a major step to formally offer relocation services.
+As a consequence of our focus on internationally operating businesses, especially to those businesses based abroad and doing business in Malta, and as a result of our close involvement with their incoming employees – with regard to tax matters, visas, registrations with the authorities and the like, it was not a difficult decision to take to formally offer relocation services.

 The services we deliver include assistance in each of the following areas.